You have no items in your shopping cart.

 When should a 12 volt battery be recharged?

-All energisers are essentially transformers and will convert the 12 volt input energy to 6000 volts output energy.
+All energisers are essentially transformers and will convert the 12 volt input energy to the 6000 odd volts energy that your fence runs on.
 If your battery loses 20% of its energy then your fence will lose 20% of its energy.
 Most energisers will continue to operate until about 9 volts when it will cut off.
 Battery Manufactures will recommend recharging at 11 volts.
-How long this will be depends on the capacity (measured in AmpHours) of the battery and the consumption of the energiser (measures in milliAmps).
+How long this will be depends on the capacity (measured in AmpHours) of the battery and the consumption of the energiser (measured in milliAmps).
 Divide the energiser consumption into the battery capacity will give you an approximate length of operation.
-(180 milliAmps consumption energiser connected to a 100 AmpHour capacity Leisure battery should last 550 hours - although there are other factors like animal or vegetation challenge that will impact that)
+An Energiser that consumes 180 milliAmps (a mid range energiser) connected to a 100 AmpHour capacity Leisure battery should last roughly 550 hours - although there are other factors like animal or vegetation challenge, temperature, fence quality that will impact that.
+(100 / 0.180 = 550)